+HDI Haftpflichtverband der Deutschen Industrie V.a.G.
+(HDI) holds an unchanged majority interest of 50.22% in Hannover Rück SE through Talanx AG.
 In November 2013 the responsible bodies of Hannover Rück SE and E+S Rückversicherung AG decided to reorganise the business relationship between the two companies with effect from 1 January 2014.
 The exchange of business under the previously existing underwriting partnership was discontinued at the beginning of 2014.
-In non-life reinsurance, however, a retrocession by Hannover Rück SE to E+S Rückversicherung AG has been maintained.
+In property and casualty reinsurance, however, a retrocession by Hannover Rück SE to E+S Rückversicherung AG has been maintained.
 The exclusive responsibilities of E+S Rückversicherung AG for German business and Hannover Rück SE for international markets have been preserved.